-Species of grimpotheuthis are distributed around the world, to scientist’s best knowledge.
+Species of grimpotheuthis are distributed around the world, to the scientists’ best knowledge.
 They live between 1,000 and 7,000 meters (up to 13,000 feet) below the surface of the ocean, something that has also led to increased difficulty in their study.
-Scientists do known that they live along the coast of Oregon, Papua, New Guinea, and the Gulf of Mexico, as well as other places like the Philippines, and Australia.
+Scientists do know that they live along the coast of Oregon, Papua, New Guinea, and the Gulf of Mexico, as well as other places like the Philippines and Australia.

 Dumbo Octopus Reproduction